eblOwOx/Fluffy-Arch/README.md

 For now its just a simple Arch Linux distro with KDE plasma.

-But guess what?
-I broke everything... cool (okay i just forgot to add the sddm symlink woops)

 I'll also customize the look and add more useful things later.

 ## Specificity